ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 ReadColumns | read columns list

 #### Upsert
 Updates or inserts multiple rows to a table based on a comparison by the primary key.
-For the existing rows, the values of the specified columns are updated, but the values of the other columns are preserved.
+The values of the specified columns are updated for the existing rows, but the values of the other columns are preserved.

 Attribute | Description
 --- | ---